Katarina witch trials: Third trials

 In the third trial, Anna Simonsdotter Hack and Malin Matsdotter were put on trial for having abducted children to Satan in Blockula.
 Hack had been accused by the children in the wake cottages, and Matsdotter by her own daughters.

 Anna Simonsdotter Hack never explicitly confessed guilty of sorcery.
-However, she repeatedly stated during her imprisonment that she deserved to die due to the sins she had committed in life and that she was willing to do so, and the judges interpreted this as her confession of sorcery.
+However, she repeatedly stated during her imprisonment that she deserved to die due to the sins she had committed in life and that she was willing to do so.
+The judges interpreted this as her confession of sorcery.

 Malin Matsdotter on the other hand explicitly refused to plead guilty and denied everything she was accused of from the moment of her arrest until the moment she was executed.
-In the manner of Anna Persdotter, the judges sentenced her to be burnt alive due to her refusal to confess, and in contrast to the case of Anna Persdotter, this sentence was carried out in the case of Malin Matsdotter.
+As with Anna Persdotter, the judges sentenced her to be burnt alive due to her refusal to confess, but, in contrast to the case of Anna Persdotter, Malin Marsdotter's sentence was carried out.
 Her execution became infamous as the only case in which a "witch" was executed by being burnt alive at the stake in Sweden during the witch hunt.